SPIDERS

 Catch yourself caught unawares by them,

 hardhats bred for a life on the run.
-Its spring.
+It’s spring.